HenniAb/yoga-routine-js/README.md

 It can classify differents yoga poses (Remove, add) acording the time.

-This project was  done in order to pick up and further strengthen my skills using object oriented programming in JavaScript.
+This project was  done in order to pick up and further strengthen my skills using object oriented programming in JS.

 ## 📌 Tech Stack
 ![HTML](https://img.shields.io/badge/html5%20-%23E34F26.svg?&style=for-the-badge&logo=html5&logoColor=white)